YARC-Official/docs/Instruments.md

 ###  ⚠️Note!

-Since USB microphones are just input devices, instead of controllers, nearly all will work.
+Since USB microphones are just input devices instead of being controllers, nearly all will work.
 If your computer detects it normally, you are ready to rock!
 However, if a microphone needs a speical driver that has to be installed before it will work, such as the Lips mics, it won't work with YARG.

 ###  🛠️Troubleshooting